rubenhortas/rubenhortas.github.io/_posts/2023-02-10-windows_10_11_cheatsheet.md

 * `[WIN] + [TAB]` Open task list.
 * `[SHIFT] + [DEL]` Delete selected item without sending it to the trash.

-> There are many more shortcuts.
-I only put the most useful for me.
+> I only put the most useful shortcuts for me.
+If you want to know more windows shortcuts you can start reding [Keyboard shortcuts in Windows]("https://support.microsoft.com/en-us/windows/keyboard-shortcuts-in-windows-dcc61a57-8ff0-cffe-9796-cb9706c75eec").
 {: .prompt-info}

 *Enjoy! ;)*